logo

 TIL: King Cobras Are Cannibals | Today I Learned

-61K views • over 7 years ago
+61K views • almost 8 years ago

 The king cobra, with its size, speed, and neurotoxic venom, is a force to be reckoned with.
 Join National Geographic Explorer Sandesh Kadur as he explains the preferred meal of “the snake that is a nightmare to other snakes.” ➡ Subscribe: http://bit.ly/NatGeoSubscribe ➡ Watch All Today I Learned Clips here: http://bit.ly/2WatchTodayILearned ➡ Get More TIL (Today I Learned): http://bit.ly/MoreTIL About TIL (Today I Learned): Love crazy facts?
 We do too.
 Get ready to amaze your friends with some of the strangest facts you’ve ever heard.
 National Geographic explorers tell you new, obscure, and amazing things about the world (and beyond).
 Get More National Geographic: Official Site: http://bit.ly/NatGeoOfficialSite Facebook: http://bit.ly/FBNatGeo Twitter: http://bit.ly/NatGeoTwitter Instagram: http://bit.ly/NatGeoInsta About National Geographic: National Geographic is the world's premium destination for science, exploration, and adventure.
 Through their world-class scientists, photographers, journalists, and filmmakers, Nat Geo gets you closer to the stories that matter and past the edge of what's possible.
 With the ability to grow up to 18 feet long, the venomous king cobra can raise a third of its body and look a human in the eye.
 While that might sound impressive, what really makes these snakes king is their diet: other snakes.
 The king cobra, with its size, speed, and neurotoxic venom, is a force to be reckoned with.
 Join National Geographic Explorer Sandesh Kadur as he explains the preferred meal of “the snake that is a nightmare to other snakes.”
 And if you happen to have a fear of snakes, take time to say thanks to the king cobra—it’ll eat those snakes for dinner.
 PRODUCER/EDITOR: Laurence Alexander SERIES PRODUCER: Christopher Mattle ASSOCIATE PRODUCER: Elaina Kimes TIL: King Cobras Are Cannibals | Today I Learned https://youtu.be/CWVXlygjLEI National Geographic https://www.youtube.com/natgeo